jfjlaros/serialMux/docs/protocol.rst

 Communication over a shared serial connection is accomplished by using packets.
-The packet structure is straightforward, every message is prefixed by a virtual port number and the length of the message.
+The packet structure is straightforward, every message is prefixed by a virtual serial port number and the length of the message.

 .. list-table:: Packet structure.
    :header-rows: 1